-Under the Proposed Action Alternative, there would be no effect on any protected plant species due the nature of actions and the location.
+As documented in the TVA Heritage Review (Attachment E), there are sixteen state listed plant species found within five miles of the proposed action.
+Due to the nature of action and location, the proposed action would have no effect on any protected plant species.
 There are eleven federally listed and four state listed aquatic species found within ten miles of the proposed action.
 The installation of riprap for the purpose of bank stabilization would occur within the drawdown zone on Norris Reservoir.
 During winter low pool this zone is dry and does not provide suitable habitat for any of the listed aquatic species.
 TVA's General and Standard Conditions BMPs require this work to be performed during winter low pool (i.e. "in the dry").
-In addition, ground disturbance would be minimized and all work done in accordance with TVA's General and Standard Conditions BMPs during construction of the marina.
-With proper implementation of BMPs, no impacts are anticipated to occur to threatened and/or endangered aquatic species.
+In addition, ground disturbance would be minimized and all work done in accordance with all TVA's General and Standard Conditions BMPs during construction of the marina and associated activities.
+Therefore, with proper implementation of BMPs, no impacts are anticipated to occur to threatened and/ or endangered aquatic species.

 As documented in Attachment E, there were two federally listed terrestrial animal species found within three miles of the proposed actions.
 The proposed actions do not include the removal of suitable summer roost habitat for Myotis (bats) species.
 In addition, BMPs and erosion control measures would be used in and around bodies of water to ensure there are no impacts to hydrology, water quality, and potential foraging habitats.
 There are also four caves located within three miles of the project area.
 However, due to the location and nature of the proposed actions there will be no effect on these sites.
 TVA would require specific conservation measures identified in the TVA Bat Strategy Project Screening Form (Attachment C) to be implemented as part of the proposed project.
-A number of activities associated with the proposed project were addressed in TVA's programmatic consultation with the U.S. Fish and Wildlife Service completed in April, 2018 on routine actions and federally listed bats, which fulfills TVA's consultation obligations under ESA Section 7(a)(2).
+A number of activities associated with the proposed project were addressed in TVA's programmatic consultation with the U.S. Fish and Wildlife Service completed in April 2018 on routine actions and federally listed bats, which fulfills TVA's consultation obligations under ESA Section 7(a)(2).
 With the implementation of BMPs and specific conservation measures during proposed project activities, bats species would not be impacted by the proposed actions.

-3.3.
-Aquatic Ecology
+3.4 Aquatic Ecology

-Affected Environment - TVA has developed an overall aquatic monitoring program, termed Reservoir Health Ratings, to evaluate the ecological health of the Tennessee River watershed that it helps manage.
+TVA has developed an overall monitoring program, termed Reservoir Health Ratings, to evaluate the ecological health of the Tennessee River watershed that it helps manage.
 Components of the Reservoir Health Ratings program include 1) dissolved oxygen (DO); (2) chlorophyll, a measure of the amount of algae in the water; (3) sediment contaminants - PCBs, pesticides, and metals; (4) benthic macroinvertebrates, and (5) fish assemblage.
 Each indicator is evaluated separately, and individual ratings are also combined into a single, composite health score for each reservoir.
 Because collection methods and rating criteria for the fish and benthic communities were different prior to 1994, those results cannot be compared directly to samples taken using current methods and therefore are not presented in this document.